• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 • Frets: Original narrow vintage frets (often replaced on player guitars)

-Electronics Specifications
+Electronics specifications

 • Pickup: Single dogear P-90 in bridge position